Kakuli Bushcamp: Our full report

 See more great sustainability projects in Zambia

 Health & safety

-Medical care: The guides and manager at Kakuli are trained in first aid.
-The various safari operations in South Luangwa National Park sponsor a doctor who is based in the valley and who is available to tend to anything more serious.
-In severe emergencies guests would be evacuated by air to Lusaka or Johannesburg.
+- The guides and manager at Kakuli are trained in first aid.
+The various safari operators in South Luangwa National Park sponsor a doctor who is based in the Mfuwe area and who is available to tend to anything more serious.
+Kakuli has links to a flying-doctors’ service for serious emergencies.

-Security measures: The camp is unfenced so dangerous animals can roam through freely.
+- The camp is unfenced so dangerous animals roam through freely.
 Guests are escorted to their tents after dark.

-Fire safety: The camp kitchen has an extinguisher readily available.
-Water hoses can quickly be utilized in case of fire in the camp.
-A fire break has been created around each of the 'Rhodesian' water boilers as a preventative measure.
+- The camp kitchen has an extinguisher readily available.
+Water hoses can quickly be utilised in case of fire in the camp.
+A firebreak has been created around each of the solid-fuel water boilers as a preventative measure.

 - A complimentary laundry service is included, but this does not include ladies’ underwear; soap for this is provided in the chalets.
 Note that clothes are hand washed and coal ironed.

 - MasterCard and Visa credit cards are accepted.
 Cash payments may be made only in Zambian kwacha.
 However, tips are acceptable in US dollars.